-A good mic can be hard to find, and the investment you make in a microphone will define what results it delivers.
+A good mic can be hard to find, and the investment you make in a microphone will define what results in it.
 While some mics are top of their class and expensive as heck, they often live up to expectations with ease.

-However, an inexpensive model might outperform its more costly counterparts when recording specific instruments or vocals, so keep your eyes peeled for deals!
+However, an inexpensive model might outperform its more costly counterparts when recording vocals or other instruments, so keep your eyes peeled for deals!

-How can I make a cheap mic sound professional?
+How can I make a cheap mic sound quality?

-There are a couple of things to consider when making a cheap microphone sound professional:
+There are a couple of things to consider when making the best cheap microphone sound professional:

 - Quality microphone (your microphone can only ever be as good as the microphone that you use)

-- Microphone stand and pop filter (if you intend on doing vocal work, your vocals will suffer if the microphone is placed too close to your mouth)
+- Microphone stand and pop filter (if you intend on doing voice-over work, your vocals will suffer if the microphone is placed too close to your mouth)